Skip to main content

 You need to generate an Atlassian API token and have the permission to create/update issue in order to modify/create issues using the Atlassian REST API.

-Set Environments to new issue
+Set Environments to New Issue

 The value of an Environment customfield is stored and set using an array of numerical ids (ex: [2,34,4])